 Call (852) 3166-3900 during office hours

 Thank you for your interest in Cyberport Incubation Programme.
 The application for October 2019 Intake has been closed.
-The application for February 2020 Intake will be open in late August 2019.
+The application for February 2020 Intake will be open soon.
 Should you have any enquries, please contact us during office hours at (852) 3166-3900, or via email at firstname.lastname@example.org.